Shekhawati – An Open Air Art Gallery with Delhi And Taj Mahal

 Optional: Elephant bathing, feeding, painting with BBQ Dinner at Dera Amer (90 USD per person, drinks extra)

 It is a kind of activity with Elephants which is quite special and we are sure you would not have seen anything like this before.
-It is the experience of owning a beautiful creature like an elephant for some time.
-This evening will be full of adventure with these beautiful & magnificent creatures; it is a special chance for you to get close and become friends with elephants and interact with them for real.
-Organic colors are used for the paintings at Dera Amer.
-All the elephants are female elephants which also makes them loving and gentle and no aggression towards guests who feed them, play with them, or bathe them.
+It is the experience of owning a beautiful creature like elephant for some time.
+This evening will be full of adventure with these beautiful & magnificent creatures, it is a special chance for you to get close and become friends with elephants and interact with it for real.
+Organic colours are used for the paintings at Dera Amer.
+All the elephants are female elephants which also makes them loving and gentle and no aggression towards guests who feed them, play with them or bathe them.

 Overnight at the Hotel in Jaipur.

-After breakfast in the hotel, Check-Out and drive further to Karauli.
+After breakfast in Hotel, Check-Out and drive further to Karauli.

 Karauli boasts a rich historical heritage.
 Over the centuries, Karauli flourished as a princely state under various Rajput rulers and later became a part of the British Raj.
 One of the most prominent landmarks in Karauli is the City Palace, a magnificent structure that showcases a blend of Rajput and Mughal architectural styles.
 The palace complex houses several courtyards, temples, and beautifully adorned rooms adorned with intricate artwork and frescoes.